 Juhani, 14 years old and tormented by a childhood trauma, has changed several foster parents from the age of eight.
 He is taken to an island, where there is a boys' home, run by a strict ...
 See full summary »

 During World War II, more than 70,000 Finnish children were evacuated to neutral Sweden to avoid the conflict.
-"Mother of Mine", the latest from the award-winning Klaus Härö (Elina: As If I Wasn't There (2002)), tackles that painful patch of history in a tale of 9-year-old Eero, a child who increasingly feels abandoned by his biological Finnish mother and yet not attached to his Swedish surrogate mom.
+From the award-winning Klaus Härö (Elina - Som om jag inte fanns (2002)), "Mother of Mine" tackles that painful patch of history in a tale of 9-year-old Eero, a child who increasingly feels abandoned by his biological Finnish mother and yet not attached to his Swedish surrogate mom.
 When he is returned to Finland, his confusion intensifies.
 Written by

 I liked this movie for several reasons: 1.
 It differs from other similarly-themed movies by focusing on the one "war child" (Eero) and his relationship with the two mothers in his life.
 That was fresh for me.